TahcinMycin/Automate_ISC_Online_Classes/README.md

 ID = "" # enter your ID
 DOF = "" # enter your password

-Now run the mainpy file, press connect and enjoy.
+Now run the main.py file, press connect and enjoy.
 Don't touch anything during the files run.